O3Ol/awesome-stars/README.md

 ## Rust

+- [tunnelto](https://github.com/agrinman/tunnelto) - Expose your local web server to the internet with a public URL.
 - [cannyls](https://github.com/frugalos/cannyls) - An embedded persistent key-value storage for Rust that is optimized for random-access workload and huge-capacity HDD
 - [jvm.rust](https://github.com/phodal/jvm.rust) - Learning rust for build a simple jvm
 - [kv](https://github.com/LucioFranco/kv) -